 Conventional Treatment Methods for Back Pain

-Once a diagnosis has been made, doctors can begin to create a treatment plan that is specific to each patient’s needs.
+Once a diagnosis has been made, doctors will create a treatment plan that is specific to each patient’s needs.
 Some factors that might influence treatment include overall fitness level, diabetic status, and financial flexibility, for example.

 Most back injuries do not require surgery and respond well to conventional treatments such as:

-- Medication: doctors may suggest over-the-counter NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) such as Ibuprofen to help relieve back pain.
-They may also suggest prescription painkillers depending on the level of pain.
-These may be prescription NSAIDs or narcotics such as oxycodone.
-Taking prescription painkillers should be closely monitored by a doctor as it can be dangerous.
+- Medication: doctors may suggest over-the-counter NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) such as ibuprofen to help relieve back pain.
+They may also suggest prescription pain medication depending on the level of pain.
+These may be NSAIDs or narcotics such as oxycodone.
+Taking prescription pain medication should be closely monitored by a doctor as it can be dangerous.

-- Corticosteroid Injections: on option for individuals who have back pain is corticosteroid injections.
-Doctors inject a powerful synthetic dose of the hormone cortisol, which can relieve pain in the short-term.
+- Corticosteroid injections: one option for individuals who have back pain is corticosteroid injections.
+Doctors inject a powerful synthetic dose of the hormone cortisol, which can relieve pain in the short term.
 These injections have proven to damage soft tissue over time, however, so they should be closely monitored by a doctor.

-- Physical Therapy: one of the most successful treatments of back pain is physical therapy.
+- Physical therapy: one of the most successful treatments of back pain is physical therapy.
 This works well for many patients because physical therapists work with the patient’s specific needs.
-Physical therapists are also able to inform patients of what exercises they can do to relieve pain at home, as well as things like what sleeping position is best for their condition.
+Physical therapists can inform patients of what exercises they can do to relieve pain at home, as well as things like what sleeping position is best for their condition.
 Physical therapy may last weeks or months depending on the patient’s progress.

-- Spinal Fusion: this form of surgery involves removing the problematic disc and fusing two vertebrae together.
-Spinal fusion is considered a major surgery and can have a recovery period of six months to a year.
+- Spinal fusion: this form of surgery involves removing the problematic disc and fusing two vertebrae.
+Spinal fusion is considered major surgery and can have a recovery period of 6 months to a year.
 Most doctors will recommend other surgeries before considering spinal fusion, as it is seen as a last resort for treating back pain.

-- Disc Replacement: doctors may recommend a disc replacement surgery.
+- Artificial disc replacement: doctors may recommend a disc replacement surgery.
 A surgeon removes the problematic disc and replaces it with a synthetic disc made of metal and plastic.
-As this surgery is less invasive than spinal fusion, the recovery time is shorter – about two to three months.
+As this surgery is less invasive than spinal fusion, the recovery time is shorter – about 2-3 months.

-- Decompression: also referred to as a Laminectomy, this type of surgery involves cutting bone or muscle that is placing pressure on the spinal cord so that the nerve is no longer under stress.
+- Laminectomy: this type of surgery involves cutting bone or muscle that is placing pressure on the spinal cord so that the nerve is no longer under stress.
 This is the least invasive form of spinal surgery.
-The recovery time is under two months.
+The recovery time is under 2 months.

 Making the Decision

-Spinal surgeries are almost always elective, which means that it is the patient’s decision to undergo surgery.
-It is important to maintain an open dialog with medical professionals so that any questions can be answered and recovery is as quick and painless as possible.
-When deciding to undergo surgery.
+Before surgery, it is important to maintain an open dialog with medical professionals so that any questions can be answered and recovery is as quick and painless as possible.

-Understanding the risks of surgery is important going in – these include infection, blood clots, or a reaction to anesthesia – though there may be more risks that are important to discuss with professionals.
+Understanding the risks of surgery is important – these include infection, blood clots, or a reaction to anesthesia – though there may be more risks that are important to discuss with professionals.

 Spinal Surgery Timeline

 Each recovery is different, as each patient is different.
-This timeline is meant to serve as a general guide for what to expect after spinal fusion, disc replacement, and decompression.
-Always ask doctors or surgeons questions you would like to be answered throughout the recovery process.
+This timeline is meant to serve as a general guide for what to expect after spinal surgery.

-- Preparing for Surgery: some steps need to be taken before the surgery begins.
+- Preparing for surgery: some steps need to be taken before the surgery begins.
 This may include taking time off of work, arranging a ride home from the hospital, scheduling blood work, and packing an extra change of clothes, for example.
 Some surgeries require that the patient does not eat or drink for a certain period of time before the operation.
 Be sure to learn exactly what is expected within the week leading up to surgery.
-Preparing as much as possible can ease some of the anxiety associated with surgery.

-- Two to Four Hours After Surgery: patients who have undergone surgery are placed in a “recovery room” until the anesthesia wears off and the patient wakes up.
-Once awake, patients are taken to their own hospital room.
+- 2-4 hours after surgery: patients who have undergone surgery are placed in a “recovery room” until the anesthesia wears off and the patient wakes up.
+Once awake, patients are taken to their hospital room.
 Depending on the patient’s condition, it may be recommended to do certain exercises to help maintain strength.
-During this time period, many medical professionals may visit, such as nurses and physiotherapists who are working on a long-term recovery plan.
+During this time, many medical professionals may visit, such as nurses and physiotherapists who are working on a long-term recovery plan.
 Some patients may receive instructions for breathing exercises that will be helpful throughout the process.

-- The First 24 Hours After Surgery: many physiotherapists will try to get patients up and moving around within the first 24 hours after surgery.
+- 24 hours after surgery: many physiotherapists will try to get patients up and moving around within the first 24 hours after surgery.
 These medical professionals will teach patients how to perform exercises at home so that they can continue the recovery process on their own.
-The success of a surgery depends heavily on how closely these postoperative instructions are followed.
+The success of the surgery depends heavily on how closely these postoperative instructions are followed.

-- 1 to 4 Days After Surgery: most patients are discharged from the hospital within four days after surgery.
+- 1-4 days after surgery: most patients are discharged from the hospital within 4 days after surgery.
 Those who have caretakers at home are allowed to return; some patients choose to live in a care facility while they recover if they do not have friends or loved ones to help them recover at home.

-- 2 to 4 Weeks After Surgery: after the first month most patients will be able to drive again, and some may return to work if their job does not require strenuous physical activity.
+- 2-4 weeks after surgery: after the first month, most patients will be able to drive again and some may return to work if their job does not require strenuous physical activity.

-- 6 Months After Surgery: most physical activity can be resumed at this point, even if it is strenuous.
-Be sure to consult with a physiotherapist or doctor before attempting strenuous activity.
+- 6 months after surgery: most physical activity can be resumed at this point, even if it is strenuous.
+Be sure to consult with a physiotherapist or doctor before attempting the strenuous activity.

-- 12 to 18 Months After Surgery: the bone should be fully healed after 18 months.
+- 12-18 months after surgery: the area operated on should be fully healed after 18 months.